tfabris/BlueGigaEmpeg/README.txt

 IMPORTANT: The 22-pin female headers are inserted onto the BOTTOM SIDE of the BetzTechnik WT32i Bluetooth Breakout board, and they are through-hole components, so the soldering happens on the top side of the board.
+If you do this backwards then the pinouts will be backwards and you will damage the connected components.

 Best procedure for soldering the headers to make sure they fit:

-- Plug the 22-pin female headers onto the 22-pin male headers already existing on the BlueGigaEmpeg board.
+- Plug the loose 22-pin female headers onto the 22-pin male headers already existing on the BlueGigaEmpeg board.

-- Place the BetzTechnik board onto the pin headers so that their soldering pins protrude through the holes in the BetzTechnik board.
+- Place the BetzTechnik board onto the 22-pin headers so that their soldering pins protrude through the holes in the BetzTechnik board.

 - Double check that the labeled connections all match up: check the silkscreen